Table of Contents

 7.2.1.3.
 Victory condition achieved

 7.2.2.
 A short whistle blast is a referee indicating that a player is hit.
-In
+In addition to blowing the whistle the referee will point at the eliminated player.

 7.3.
 Pre-Round Start